7 Day Lodge Safari

 Day 7 Karatu – Arusha

 After a leisurely breakfast, you will travel back to Arusha where you will arrive around midday.
-You will be dropped off at a hotel of your choice or at the airport.
+You will be dropped off in the city centre or at the airport.
 Breakfast; Lunch

 - Lodge safari according to the itinerary